spring-guides/gs-scheduling-tasks/README.md

 ```

 Visit either **Getting Started with Maven** or **Getting Started with Gradle** if you need more details on setting up either system to build this app.

+You can also get a copy of this project.

 ## Problem we need to solve